The Diabetes Epidemic

 Types of Diabetes

-In individuals with type 1 diabetes, the pancreas is unable to produce sufficient quantities of insulin.
-It is an auto-immune disease in which the body produces antibodies against its own healthy beta cells and destroys them.
-The onset of this form of the disease typically occurs in children and young adults, and it was formerly known as juvenile-onset diabetes, although it may be diagnosed, albeit rarely, in older individuals.
+In individuals with type 1 diabetes (T1D), the pancreas is unable to produce sufficient quantities of insulin.
+T1D is an auto-immune disease in which the body’s immune system mistakenly mounts an attack against its own healthy beta cells and destroys them.
+The onset of this form of the disease typically occurs in children and young adults, and T1D was formerly known as juvenile-onset diabetes, although it may be diagnosed, albeit less commonly, in older individuals.
+Once the insulin-producing beta cells have been attacked and destroyed, they never grow back.
+Spontaneous recovery is virtually unheard of with T1D.

 In persons with type 2 diabetes, the body’s cells lose the ability to use insulin effectively, becoming insulin-resistant.
 Similar to patients with type 1 diabetes, glucose becomes trapped in the bloodstream.
 In some individuals with type 2 diabetes, the beta cells in the pancreas eventually stop functioning, and these patients require insulin injections to control their blood sugar levels.

-Diabetes is a chronic disease that can be controlled but, currently, cannot be cured.
+Diabetes is a chronic disease that can be controlled but currently has no cure.
 The exact causes are not known.
-Symptoms of diabetes include excessive thirst, extreme hunger, weight loss, feeling week or tired, blurred vision, frequent urination, itching, yeast infections, changes in the blood vessels, especially at the back of the eyes and lower legs, tingling or numbness in the legs or feet, and skin infections or slow healing wounds.
+Symptoms of untreated diabetes include excessive thirst, extreme hunger, weight loss, feeling week or tired, blurred vision, frequent urination, itching, yeast infections, changes in the blood vessels, especially at the back of the eyes and lower legs, tingling or numbness in the legs or feet, and skin infections or slow healing wounds.

 Treating Diabetes with Insulin

-The current treatment for type 1 diabetes, and some type 2 diabetes, requires the constant monitoring of blood glucose and a highly controlled diet, coupled with multiple daily insulin injections.
+The current treatment for type 1 diabetes, and some type 2 diabetes, is constant monitoring of blood glucose and a highly controlled diet, coupled with multiple daily insulin injections.

-Despite the use of insulin and advances in its delivery, pharmaceutical insulin injections cannot replicate the level of feedback control afforded by intact beta cells.
-The adverse short- and long-term effects of diabetes include life-threatening episodes of low blood sugar, nerve damage, blindness, kidney damage, erectile dysfunction, foot ulcers leading to amputations, and cardiovascular disease.
+Despite the use of insulin and advances in its delivery, pharmaceutical insulin injections cannot replicate the level of feedback control afforded by naturally occuring intact beta cells.
+Even with the most diligent insulin use, the adverse short- and long-term effects of diabetes include life-threatening episodes of low blood sugar, nerve damage, blindness, kidney damage, erectile dysfunction, foot ulcers leading to amputations, and cardiovascular disease.
+Research has shown that on average, the life expectancy of a person with T1D is reduced by approximately 12 years when compared to the general population.

 Goal: A Replacement Pancreas